siscia/solar-project/solar.md

 #### Tunnel Effect

-Thanks to the high level of doping of the tunnel junction the bandgap between the two region of the tunnel junction is extremely low, this let the electrons pass -- practically undisturbed -- between the different layers thanks to the tunnel effect.
+Because of the high level of doping of the tunnel junction the bandgap between the two region of the tunnel junction is extremely low, this let the electrons flow -- practically undisturbed -- between the different layers thanks to the tunnel effect.

 Using the tunnel effect we achieve a contact between the different layer without any practical power loss.